MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/key-vault.md

 Attempted credentials:
         EnvironmentCredential: Incomplete environment configuration
         ImdsCredential: IMDS endpoint unavailable
         SharedTokenCacheCredential: The shared cache contains no signed-in accounts.
-To authenticate with SharedTokenCacheCredential, login through developer tooling supporting Azure single sign on
+        To authenticate with SharedTokenCacheCredential, login through developer tooling supporting Azure single sign on.
 </pre>

 There are two options to run the code locally: